RomanEmreis/volga-docs/docs/getting-started/route-params.md

-# Route parameters
+# Route Parameters

-Volga supports a rich routing configuration that can be configured by a pattern when mapping a request handler.
-Calling the `params()` method allows to access all the request parameters `HashMap` collection:
+Volga offers robust routing configurations allowing you to harness dynamic routes using parameters.
+By utilizing the `params()` method, you can fetch all request parameters as a `HashMap` collection.

+## Example: Single Route Parameter

+Here's how to set up a simple dynamic route that greets a user by name:
 ```rust
 use volga::{App, AsyncEndpointsMapping, Params, ok};